Everyone’s thought about starting a blog at some point.

 Just make sure you’re always continuing to churn out high-quality blog posts.
 After all, no content means no traffic — no matter how high your DR is.
 Use SurferSEO to make sure all your content is high-relevance and high-quality.

-My blog is loading slow.
+My blog is loading slowly.
 Will that affect my rankings?

 Yes, your site speeds have a direct impact on your rankings.
 The slower your blog post loads, the worse it will perform in rankings.